hydrology-tep/documentation/source/apps/hm.rst

 	:figclass: img-border
 	:scale: 80%

-4. The initial view of the hydrological modelling application showing the Niger-River drainage basin in the Geobrowser as represented in the Niger-HYPE[1]_ model.
+4. The initial view of the hydrological modelling application showing the Niger-River drainage basin in the Geobrowser as represented in the Niger-HYPE [1]_ model.

+..
+[1]  See `http://hypecode.smhi.se <http://hypecode.smhi.se>`_ and `http://hypeweb.smhi.se/nigerhype <http://hypeweb.smhi.se/nigerhype>`_ for more details about the hydrological model HYPE and the Niger-River HYPE model application, respectively.

 .. figure:: ../includes/apps_hm_initial_view.png
 	:figclass: img-border